 Surplus residuals

 Surplus residuals have required derogations from publishing charges in line with the DCUSA.
-Some DNOs using FCP have held FCP charges at the level of previous years to avoid excessive volatility driven by surplus residuals.
+Some DNOs using the FCP version of the EDCM have held FCP charges at the level of previous years to avoid excessive volatility driven by surplus residuals.
+This is described in more detail earlier in this section of the document.
 This Change Proposal would not directly interact with ongoing work on surplus residual issues, but may slightly reduce FCP-related revenues, so slightly reduce surplus residuals.

 REMA

 REMA may fundamentally change the context of locational signals.
-Connectees may face locational operational signals under a zonal wholesale market, or face sharper locational signals through network charges (primarily TNUoS) under a reformed national market.
-It is very unclear how REMA will impact DUoS.
-Hence corrections such as this Change Proposal should continue to be made in the meantime.
+At the point in time when DCP 452 was raised, it was unknown whether connectees may face locational operational signals under a zonal wholesale market, or face sharper locational signals through network charges (primarily TNUoS) under a reformed national market.
+Whilst the latter has now been decided as the approach to be taken forward, there is very little detail on how this will impact DUoS.
+Hence, the Proposer’s view is that corrections such as this Change Proposal should continue to be made in the meantime.

 Clean Power 2030